yarisvt/tyk-docs/tyk-docs/content/configure/tyk-dashboard-configuration-options.md

 *   `security.login_failure_ip_limit`: Controls how many times an IP Address can be used to attempt to log in before being denied access.
 The default is 0.

 *   `security.login_failure_expiration`: Controls how long before the failure limits are reset in seconds.
 The default is 900 seconds.

+*   `security.login_disallow_forward_proxy`: Set to `true` to allow the Tyk Dashboard login to ignore the host from the `X-Forwarded-For` header when accessing the Dashboard via a proxy.
+This can be useful for limiting retry attempts.

 *   `security.audit_log_path`: This sets the path to your audit log.
 It will log all user actions and response statuses to it.
 Security information such as passwords are not logged.